youngmonkeys/ezymq/README.md

 # Synopsis

-EzyData is a library in EzyFox ecosystem, It support to interact to data, memory caching and database
+EzyMQ is a library in EzyFox ecosystem, It support to interact to Message Queue

 # Code Example

 # Motivation

-In an effort to bring data interaction to EzyFox ecosystem and help everyone study one do everything
+In an effort to bring Message Queue interaction to EzyFox ecosystem and help everyone study one do everything

 # API Reference